atomvm/AtomVM/doc/src/programmers-guide.md

 The PackBEAM tool does not include file and line information in the AVM files it creates, but file and line information can be included via a command line option.
 For information about the PackBEAM too, see the [`PackBEAM` tool](#Packbeam_tool).

+### Reading data from AVM files

+AVM files are generally packed BEAM files, but they can also contain non-BEAM files, such as plain text files, binary data, or even encoded Erlang terms.

+Typically, these files are included from the `priv` directory in a build tree, for example, when using the [`atomvm_rebar3_plugin`](https://github.com/atomvm/atomvm_rebar3_plugin), though the [`PackBEAM`](./packbeam-format.md) tool and the [`atomvm_packbeam`](https://github.com/atomvm/atomvm_packbeam) tool allow you to specify any location for files to include in AVM files.

+By convention, these files obey the following path in an AVM file:

+    <application-name>/priv/<file-path>

+For example, if you wanted to embed `my_file.txt` into your application AVM file (where your application name is, for example, `my_application`), you would use:

+    my_application/priv/my_file.txt

+The `atomvm:read_priv/2` function can then be used to extract the contents of this file into a binary, e.g.,

+    %% erlang
+    MyFileBin = atomvm:read_priv(my_application, <<"my_file.txt">>)

+> Note.
+Embedded files may contain path separators, so for example `<<"my_files/my_file.txt">>` would be used if the AVM file embeds `my_file.txt` using the path `my_application/priv/my_files/my_file.txt`

+For more information about how to embed files into AVM files, see the [`atomvm_rebar3_plugin`](https://github.com/atomvm/atomvm_rebar3_plugin).

+### Code Loading

+AtomVM provides a limited set of APIs for loading code and data embedded dynamically at runtime.

+To load an AVM file from binary data, use the `atomvm:add_avm_pack_binary/2` function.
+Supply a reference to the AVM data, together with a (possibly empty) list of options.
+Specify a `name` option, whose value is an atom, if you wish to close the AVM data at a later point in the program.

+For example:

+    %% erlang
+    AVMData = ... %% load AVM data into memory as a binary ok = atomvm:add_avm_pack_binary(AVMData, [{name, my_avm}])

+You can also load AVM data from a file (on the `generic_unix` platform) or from a flash partition (on ESP32 platforms) using the `atomvm:add_avm_pack_file/2` function.
+Specify a string (or binary) as the path to the AVM file, together with a list of options.

+For example:

+    %% erlang
+    ok = atomvm:add_avm_pack_file("/path/to/file.avm", [])

+> Note.
+Currently, the options parameter is ignored, so use the empty list (`[]`) for foward compatibility.

+On `esp32` platforms, the partition name should be prefixed with the string `/dev/partition/by-name/`.
+Thus, for example, if you specify `/dev/partition/by-name/main2.avm` as the partition, the ESP32 flash should contain a data partition with the name `main2.avm`

+For example:

+    %% erlang
+    ok = atomvm:add_avm_pack_file("/dev/partition/by-name/main2.avm", [])

+To close a previous opened AVM by name, use the `atomvm:close_avm_pack/2` function.
+Specify the name of the AVM pack used to add

+    %% erlang
+    ok = atomvm:close_avm_pack(my_avm, [])

+> Note.
+Currently, the options parameter is ignored, so use the empty list (`[]`) for foward compatibility.

+You can load an individual BEAM file using the `code:load_binary/3` function.
+Specify the Module name (as an atom), as well as the BEAM data you have loaded into memory.

+For Example:

+    %% erlang
+    BEAMData = ... %% load BEAM data into memory as a binary {module, Module} = code:load_binary(Module, Filename, BEAMData)

+> Note.
+The `Filename` parameter is currently ignored.

+You can load an individual BEAM file from the file system using the `code:load_abs/1` function.
+Specify the path to the BEAM file.
+This path should not include the `.beam` extension, as this extension will be added automatically.

+For example:

+    {module, Module} = code:load_abs("/path/to/beam/file/without/beam/extension")

+> Note.
+This function is currently only supported on the `generic_unix` platform.

 ### Math

 AtomVM supports the following standard functions from the OTP `math` module: